- Search The Registry

 - My Account

-Located in Birmingham, Ala. it closely parallels the story of people in the country, who were freed from slavery following the signing of the Emancipation Proclamation and the ending of the American Civil War.
+Located in Birmingham, Ala., it closely parallels the story of people freed from slavery following the signing of the Emancipation Proclamation and the ending of the American Civil War.
 Encouraged by Reverend M. Tyler, president of the Alabama State Convention, a small band of Christian men and women band together to assemble the beginning of this historical Baptist church which has grown to be one of the largest congregations in the Southeast.
 The founding members were Brothers M. G. Kendricks, Eli Parker, John Doaks, Yancy Kendricks, Henry McCoy, John Dudley, Eli Parker, Jr., T. W. Walker, and H. S. Howard; Sisters Sallie Kendricks, Fanny Jones, Jane Kendricks, Sarah Dudley, and Fanny Phillips.

 The activities of young people in the church received special attention through a reorganization of the department.
-The great church became a great musical church, there were four choirs all singing each Sunday.
-Brother James Glover, a part of music at Sixth Avenue for more than fifty years was featured soloist until his death.
-The church entered the radio ministry on Sunday mornings and the gospel is still broadcast throughout the state over the radio.
+The great church became a great musical church, with four choirs singing each Sunday.
+Brother James Glover, a part of music at Sixth Avenue for over fifty years, was a featured soloist until his death.
+The church entered the radio ministry on Sunday mornings, and the gospel is still broadcast throughout the state over the radio.
 The sixth pastor carried his ministry to the rich and the poor.
 He was at home on the avenue and the alley.
-The outreach to the poor and needy was the main thrust under his pastorate.
+The main thrust under his pastorate was outreach to the poor and needy.
 Transportation for the young and aged was provided, first with a station wagon and then with a beautiful white and blue bus.
-In August 1962, Reverend John Thomas Porter was elected the seventh pastor of the church.
+In August 1962, Reverend John Thomas Porter was elected the church's seventh pastor.
 A graduate of Alabama State and Morehouse Colleges, and after nearly five years in the pastorate in Detroit, Michigan, he came to us young (age 31), vigorous, and with a great zeal to serve.

-The stature at the north entrance of the Kelly Ingram Park (l7th Street and Fifth Avenue, North) is a representation of the Reverends Porter, A. D. King, and N. H. Smith kneeling prayer at a major protest during the demonstrations.
-Dr. Martin Luther King, Jr. spoke many times from the pulpit to mass rallies held in the church sanctuary.
-The funeral of the young girls killed in the bombing of our sister church (Sixteenth Street Baptist) was held at the Sixth Avenue Baptist Church with the Black and white communities attending.
-Realizing that the community had moved away and the future of the church edifice on the historical site was in question, the congregation moved to acquire twelve acres of land on Montevallo Road, Southwest for the sum of one hundred twenty-five thousand dollars.
-Having successfully purchased the twelve acres from the Salvation Army the plans for a new church were drawn by Lawrence Whitten and Son, Architects.
+The stature at the north entrance of Kelly Ingram Park (l7th Street and Fifth Avenue, North) represents the Reverends Porter, A. D. King, and N. H. Smith kneeling prayer at a major protest during the demonstrations.
+Dr. Martin Luther King, Jr. spoke from the pulpit at mass rallies in the church sanctuary.
+The funeral of the young girls killed in the bombing of our sister church (Sixteenth Street Baptist) was held at the Sixth Avenue Baptist Church, with the Black and white communities attending.
+Realizing that the community had moved away and the future of the church edifice on the historic site was in question, the congregation moved to acquire twelve acres of land on Montevallo Road, Southwest, for the sum of one hundred twenty-five thousand dollars.
+Having successfully purchased the twelve acres from the Salvation Army, Lawrence Whitten and Son, Architects drew the plans for a new church.

 On May 26, l968, services were held for the last time in the old church.
 Jefferson County was constructing a new hospital to provide better care to the poor on the site.
-For a short period, services were held at Ullman High School of the Birmingham Board of Education.
+Services were held at Ullman High School of the Birmingham Board of Education for a short period.
 Ullman High School was located on 12th Street and 7th Avenue, South.
-On January 3, 1969, the construction of the new church got underway.
-Reverend Porter led an upbeat, progressive congregation to the end of the twentieth century, closing each church service with the reminder to “keep looking up”.
+On January 3, 1969, the new church was constructed.
+Reverend Porter led an upbeat, progressive congregation to the end of the twentieth century, closing each church service with the reminder to “keep looking up.”
 On December 31, 1999, he officially retired as Senior Pastor of Sixth Avenue and became Pastor Emeritus.
 On May 14, 2000, after thirty-eight years of service, Reverend John Thomas Porter delivered his last sermon, reviewing the progress of Sixth Avenue Baptist.
-In November 2000, Reverend Al B. Sutton, became the eighth pastor of the church, leading the congregation into the Twenty-first Century.
+In November 2000, Reverend Al B. Sutton became the eighth pastor of the church, leading the congregation into the Twenty-first Century.